-Nonetheless, Cai Fuxiang’s funeral seems to me one of the milestones in the history of the Music Association.
+Nonetheless, Cai Fuxiang’s funeral seems to me one of the milestones in the history of the ritual association.
 For almost the first time since they had learnt the ritual texts with Cai Fuxiang in 1961–64, the still-young ritual specialists now had the ambivalent honour of performing them for their deceased master.
 Fifteen turbulent years had passed, during which they had taken part in constant campaigns as Red Guards or soldiers, far from their modest expectations in 1961.
 It was the ritual students themselves who decided to recite the scriptures for their master: no-one was interfering in such matters any more, they thought, and campaigns against superstition seemed a thing of the past.
 As eccentric Cai Ran said, “Cai Fuxiang had recited the scriptures for other people all his life, he was our teacher, so it was up to us to recite them for him.”
 They may not have recited with any fluency on that first occasion, and others may not have paid much attention, but for them it marked a significant revival.

 Cai An: Maoism and the reforms